harrisont/fastbuild-vscode/README.md

 ### Hover to see variable value

-Hover over a variable to show a tooltip with its evaulated value.
+Hover over a variable to show a tooltip with its evaluated value.
 For example, the `Message` or `Location` variables in `.Message = 'Hello $Location$'`.
 If a variable is evaluated multiple times, like from a `ForEach` loop, it will show the deduplicated values.

 ![Demo - hover variables](https://user-images.githubusercontent.com/144260/229382487-fedbe466-5e2f-449c-b184-8b38f97fec48.gif)